-In the old days, back before we had any sort of refuse or recycling service, rubbish was buried in what we call landfill sites; these sites are located all over the country.
-Most landfill sites we would never even know existed unless we researched where they were.
+Previously, before we had any sort of refuse or recycling service, trash was buried in what we now call landfill sites, which are spread across the country.
+Most landfill sites we would never even know about unless we researched where they were.

-Lots of these old landfill sites were on the edges of rivers and railway tracks, but many of them were coastal, which is why we tend to see a lot of pottery or Glass at specific beaches.
-Back in the old day, landfill sites used to be set on fire, and the heat from these fires would melt any glass that was inside it like glass bottles, glass jars etc., thus creating the seaglass and bonfire glass that we find on the beaches today.
+Lots of these old landfill sites were on the edges of rivers and railway tracks, but many of them were coastal, which is why we tend to see a lot of pottery or glass at specific beaches.
+Back in the old days, landfill sites used to be set on fire, and the heat from these fires would melt any glass that was inside them, like glass bottles, glass jars, etc., thus creating the sea glass and bonfire glass that we find on the beaches today.

 Other bonfire glass

 It wasn’t just old rubbish dump sites that were the cause of bonfire glass though; bonfire glass can be created on the beach too, or in any fire for that matter; all it takes is someone to throw a glass bottle into a fire, heat it hot enough to melt the glass, and you have bonfire glass.
 Sometimes, if the fire weren’t quite hot enough, you could find an old bottle that has lost its shape; some even get flattened entirely.
 I quite like finding these quirky, out-of-shape items from historical landfill fires; I think it gives them a unique character all of their own.

 Why do we find bonfire glass on the beach?